Eugenia-Z/DistributedSys/Week4/Lab4/Socket.md

 # Server Socket

-- Waits for incoming client connections
+- Waits for incoming client connectionss
 - Acts as a listener that binds to a specific port and IP address and listens for connection requests
 - Once a request is received, it accepts the connection and creates a new socket to handle communication with the client